John Reed (journalist): Death

 Reed was determined to return to the United States but fell ill on September 25.
 At first thought to have influenza, he was hospitalized five days later and diagnosed with spotted typhus.
 Bryant spent all her time with him, but there were no medicines to be obtained because of the Allied blockade.
 Reed's mind started to wander; eventually he lost the use of the right side of his body and could no longer speak.
 His wife was holding his hand when he died in Moscow on October 17, 1920.
 After a hero's funeral, Reed's body was buried in Mass Grave No. 5 at the Kremlin Wall Necropolis next to Inessa Armand.
-Only three Americans have received this honor; the other two are C. E. Ruthenberg, the founder of Communist Party USA and Bill Haywood, a founding member and leader of the Industrial Workers of the World.
+Only three Americans have received this honor; the others are C. E. Ruthenberg, the founder of the Communist Party USA; and Bill Haywood, a founding member and leader of the Industrial Workers of the World.

 Legacy

 Reed's interpretation in popular culture has varied.
 Some, such as biographer Robert A. Rosenstone, have called him a romantic, while Upton Sinclair derided him as a "playboy of the revolution".
-For the Communist movement to which he belonged, Reed became a symbol of the international nature of the Bolshevik revolution, a martyr buried at the Kremlin wall amid solemn fanfare, his name to be uttered reverently as a member of the radical pantheon.
-Others, such as his old friend and comrade Benjamin Gitlow, claimed that Reed had begun to shun the bureaucracy and violence of Soviet Communism toward the end of his life.
-They sought to posthumously enlist Reed in their own anti-communist cause.
+For the communist movement to which he belonged, Reed became a symbol of the international nature of the October Revolution, a martyr buried at the Kremlin wall amid solemn fanfare, his name to be uttered reverently as a member of the radical pantheon.
+The Harvard Lampoon later memorialized Reed in a stained glass window in their building with a hammer and sickle.